Everest Three Passes Trek

 Useful Information

-If you are going on a high-altitude Everest hike, gear is among the most important things you need to consider before your journey.
+If you are going on a high-altitude Everest trek, gear is among the most important things you need to consider before your journey.

 During our initial meeting in Kathmandu, Mount Glory Treks provides essential equipment, such as sleeping bags and duffel bags, which are included in the package.